prasser/jhpl/README.md

 ####Space complexity####

 The following table shows a comparison of the in-memory size of lattices with 10¹ (ten) to 10⁷ (one billion) elements.
-Each lattice has 1 to 7 dimensions with 10 elements per dimension.
+Each lattice has between 1 and 7 dimensions with 10 elements per dimension.
 The lattices have been materialized with a call to
 ```lattice.unsafe().materialize()``` which is a shortcut for calling ```putData()``` on all elements in the lattice.

 | #Elements        | Size           | Time   | Naive size |